Compression Fractures and Kyphoplasty

 After a diagnosis has been made and your doctor is certain that you are experiencing a spinal compression related injury, treatment can begin.

 The treatment of compression fracture depends on how severe the fracture is.
 For the start, the doctor will try to treat the fracture using non-surgical options and if the condition remains the same or worse, then there is a need for surgery.
 There are some few non-surgical treatments that can be followed in order to ease the pain and heal the fracture

 The non-surgical method of treatment include:

 - Bracing: To wear a back brace is similar to wearing a cast on a broken arm.
-The brace is made up of rigid frame which takes off pressure from the affected bone and also limits your movement.
+The brace is made up of a rigid frame which takes off pressure from the affected bone and also limits your movement.
 The brace gives time to the vertebrae to heal.
-There is no much research that shows that brace heals compression fracture but studies has shown that brace helps in easing off the pain.
+There is no much research that shows that brace heals compression fracture but studies have shown that brace helps in easing off the pain.

 Credit Source: Spinal Bracing: A Treatment Option for Spondylolisthesis Google ImagesCryotherapy

 This is a method to reduce pain and swelling in any injury, although it won’t do quite as much for a back injury as for other running conditions.
 However, this is an effective first step for treatment, especially if your doctor recommends extended rest.
 Alternating various methods of heat therapy and cold therapy is the most effective, switching between the two every 20 minutes.
 Varying degrees of intensity in cold and heat therapy may be used, depending on the severity of your pain.